Lime Music Notation Software for Old Macs

 Lime was written by Lippold Haken and Dorothea Blostein.

-These are the machine requirements for running Lime on Old Macs:
+These are the machine requirements for running Lime on very Old Macs:

 - 32 Mbytes or more of memory